STORM-IRIT/Radium-Engine/doc/developer/material.md

 #endif
 ~~~

-This file must define the following
+The BSDF interface consists in the following

 ~~~{.cpp}
 // Concrete definition of the Material structure that contains the BSDF parameters